-The use of family/whānau placements on entry to care has increased slightly and makes up 35 per cent of placement entries for the quarter.
+The proportion of family/whānau placement availability on entry to care decreased in its overall share to 25 percent.
+'Other' placements are the most used placement type on entry to care at 50 percent.
 Oranga Tamariki aims to use family/whānau placements as much as possible where appropriate.